Developer Intelligence · Swift Platform

 2023 → now

-On-device inference, Foundation Models API, and constitutional governance for AI agents built in Swift.
+On-device inference, sovereign by design.
+Constitutional governance for AI agents built in Swift.
+The compiler as a governance mechanism.

 Now